tjoye20/KeepFriends/README.md

 Also, you should creaete a ```` .gitignore ```` file, and add ```` .env ```` to it, just so you don't accidentally add that file to your commits.

 This is where you'll store all your private variables, like such: ```` account_sid=XXXXXXXXXXXXX ```` and call it in your app as, ```` ENV['account_sid'] ````.
+### Future slice:
+Add a cron job to further automate the sending of the text.